Aqualyx - An innovative solution formulated by the Italians to dissolve stubborn cellulite!

 When we look at the cost efficiency of Kybella, it costs around $1500 for just 4x2ml or at most clinics, $500 per vial.
 Aqualyx costs $545 for 10x8ml, which gives you 10 times more solution, for a lower cost too.

 In other words, Kybella costs $188 per ml, whereas Aqualyx is only $7 per ml.
-A significant $181 saving per ml which many Americans who want to lose fat to gain a contoured shape, would be happy to take home.
+A significant $181 saving per ml that allows individuals to shift stubborn fat and achieve a more contoured shape.

 For the amount of ml Aqualyx has per vial, this is enough to treat an area of the body, without having to reorder more.
 Kybella on the other hand, has to be reordered because 8ml will only treat 1.5cm of surface area.
 This can become a costly procedure, which doubles the costs even further.